If you like the look of this homemade party rings recipe, why not check out my homemade Jaffa cake recipe too!

 Can you EVEN IMAGINE then how popular you would be if you turned up to a party with HOMEMADE party rings?

-Having already experimented with homemade Jaffa Cakes, homemade Jammie Dodgers, and a rather dubious batch of homemade Chocolate Hobnobs, which didn’t make the blog as I didn’t want to be sued for the cost of your resulting dental work, I thought I would have a go at making my own homemade party rings.
+Having already experimented with homemade Jaffa Cakes, homemade Jammie Dodgers, and a rather dubious batch of homemade Chocolate Hobnobs, which didn’t make the blog as I didn’t want to be sued for the cost of your resulting dental work, I thought I would have a go at making my own homemade party ring recipe.

 Follow my simple party rings recipe and you too can wow your party guests as you present them with a beautiful plate of Instagram ready treats.